 5. You don’t want to be liable if something bad happens.

 A commercial real estate syndicator, as a general partner, can be personally liable in certain situations.
 For example, if they secure recourse debt and default on the loan, secure non-recourse debt, trigger a carve-out and default on the loan, or if they are sued by a resident, vendor, etc. Lawsuits and loan defaults are not the norms, but they are possible.
-Therefore, if you don’t want to be liable if something bad happens at your property, commercial real estate syndications may not be for you.
+Therefore, if you don’t want to be liable if something bad happens at your property, commercial real estate syndication companies may not be for you.

 5 Reasons You Should NOT Become a Syndicator